JonathanBuchh/buchh.org/_posts/2021-08-26-fantasy-football.md

 ---

 You should now be prepared for a great fantasy season.
 If your season ends isn't going so well, don't get frustrated.
 Even the best fantasy football players have bad years and unexpected things happen.
 Maybe a player on an opposing team will get hurt and you will still have a chance of making the playoffs.
 Don't give up.

-I wanted to create this guide on fantasy football because it has brought me a lot of joy with friends and family over the past several years.
-If you have a similar experience with fantasy football, I'd love to [hear from you](mailto:jonathan@buchh.org).